 "As student representatives, you form the link between the student body and university decision makers.
-You will have the rare opportunity to shape not only the delivery of education at UQ but also the culture, for the better."
+You have the rare opportunity to shape the delivery of education at UQ for the better."

-Brodie T. Fennel, Vice President (Student Rights) UQ Union
+Kaiyin Wu, Vice President (Student Rights) UQ Union

 Academic Advocacy Network (AAN)